saltyorg/docs/docs/advanced/nvidia.md

 Saltbox provides support for Nvidia GPUs, allowing you to leverage hardware acceleration for various tasks.
 This guide will walk you through the process of enabling Nvidia support by modifying specific variables in your [inventory](../saltbox/inventory/index.md).

+## Overview

+This process has a couple steps:
+1. get the Nvidia driver installed
+2. enabled Nvidia support in Saltbox
+3. recreate containers to enable that Nvidia support once the driver is installed

 ## Configuration Variables

 To enable Nvidia support, you need to modify at least one of the following variables in your [inventory](../saltbox/inventory/index.md) file: